amazingalek/Stardew-ChangeProfessions/README.md

 # Stardew-ChangeProfessions

 This mod makes it easy to change professions.
-Clicking on a profession on the skill page opens the level up menu where you chose the profession initially, giving you the ability to choose again.
+Clicking on a profession on the skill page re-opens the level up menu, giving you the ability to choose again.

 This encourages experimentation and removes punishment for making uninformed choices.